Rider drops Moody’s; seeks loan of up to $15 million

 “We’re trying to enhance our liquidity … as we work through trying to build a sustainable business model,” said Hartman.
 “It gives us that cushion.”

-Rider provided the Lawrenceville campus as collateral for its bonds in 2021, when it refinanced its 2012 bonds and took out $30 million in new money for about $65 million in total borrowed against the university’s mortgage, Hartman said.
+Rider provided the Lawrenceville campus as collateral for its bonds in 2021, when it refinanced its 2012 bonds and took out $30 million in new money for $67 million in total borrowed against the university’s mortgage, Hartman said.

-If the recent amendments are approved, which Hartman believed was likely, the money would be a much-needed infusion of liquidity for Rider as it continues to claw its way out of its annual deficits.
+If the request for additional funding is approved, which Hartman believed was likely, the money would be a much-needed infusion of liquidity for Rider as it continues to claw its way out of its annual deficits.

 “There’s always a chance it could not get approved, but we’ve been talking to a number of lenders, and we’re feeling fairly confident we’re going to be able to close one with one of them,” Hartman said.
 “We’re just not there yet.”